-Construction work?!
+Construction Work?!
 What is that?
-Construction work is work on building sites.
-This can be very varied and you can earn good money with or without previous experience and work your way up the ranks.
-The construction industry in Australia is definitely going to be booming for at least the next 30 years.
-That means motivated workers are always needed.
-In today's Q&A we want to discuss the most important things you should know before you start.
-So let's get started!
+Construction work is working on building sites.
+It can be very varied and you can earn good money with or without previous experience and work your way up the ladder.
+The construction industry in Australia will definitely be booming for at least the next 30 years.
+This means that motivated workers will always be needed.
+In today's Q&A, we want to discuss the most important things you should know before you start.
+So, here we go!

 BOXIO SANITARY | Mobile bathroom

-Find out what qualifications and certifications you need to work in the Australian construction industry and meet the requirements for the second Working Holiday Visa.
+Find out what qualifications and certificates you need to work in the Australian construction industry and meet the requirements for the second Working Holiday visa.

-The only qualification you need to work on a construction site in Australia is the so-called "White Card".
-The White Card is a certificate that you receive when you complete a course on construction site safety.
-This course cost me $140 and only took 5 hours.
+The only qualification you need to meet to work on a construction site in Australia is the so-called "White Card".
+The White Card is a certificate that you receive if you complete a course on safety on construction sites.
+This course cost me 140$ and only took 5 hours.
 After that, the White Card is valid for life.

-2. The opportunities and challenges of construction work in Australia
+2. The opportunities and challenges of construction site work in Australia

 The biggest challenge is probably the weather.
-It gets damn hot on the roof in summer.
-You sweat non-stop and get baked by the sun.
-For some people, the language may be a big challenge at first.
-But here I would say, have faith and you will notice that you will learn more from week to week and master the challenge.
+It gets damn hot in summer, especially on the roof.
+You're constantly sweating and getting baked by the sun.
+For some, the language may also be a big challenge at first.
+But I would say, take heart and you will find that you will learn more and more from week to week and master the challenge.

 BOXIO TOILET MAX+ | Separating toilet complete set